jessehattabaugh/dasite/CONTRIBUTING.md

 - `/lib/` - Core functionality modules
 - `/server.js` - Test server for development and testing

+## Output Directory Structure

+**IMPORTANT:** All snapshot and output files MUST be saved to the `/dasite` directory, not to custom directories.
+This includes:

+- Screenshots
+- Baseline images
+- Comparison results
+- HTML reports

+DO NOT create or use directories like `/output`, `/test-output`, etc. All file output operations should target the project's root directory.

 ## Technologies

 DaSite is built with: